Where are 6 month LPN Programs in Ct?

 LPN refresher courses in CT

-Refresher courses enable LPNs to renew their certificates and ensure that they offer the best medical care to patients by studying new information.
+Refresher courses enable LPNs to renew their certificates and ensure they offer patients the best medical care by studying new information.
 The increased research on integrating artificial intelligence with medicine creates an information gap between textbook information and current innovations.

 Inactive nurses also qualify for refresher courses and restart their careers with vigor.
 It’s also the best strategy for those aspiring to become Registered Nurses (RN).